tonym128/tonym128.github.io/_posts/2019-12-15-making-a-badge.markdown

 The headers in the project are a mess.
 The way the framework expanded during the project was a little hodge podge, and features were added as needed, this was a big pain getting things working sometimes and the Arduino IDE / Tool chain does have some issues, my favourite was not being able to include cpp files which are in directories, the errors you get are really unrelated to this.

 ## The Bluetooth / Wifi not being cross platform
-This is one of my biggest regrets, but probably neccessary on some fronts.
+This is one of my biggest regrets, but probably necessary on some fronts.
 I wish I had the Wifi as a first class citizen of the framework, but instead quite a few portions of the code are littered with #ifdefs that I was hoping to contain only to the platform files.

 ## Documenting the goals earlier on
 This was a bit of a problem around maintaining velocity as I got further and further into the project.
 There is a lost month somewhere where I couldn't work out what to do and just lost all ability to write code towards the finished product, thankfully I did write up some goals and outlined my way to the finish line and then started nailing points off 1 by 1.